Uninett/nav/NOTES.rst

 New dashboard widgets are introduced:

 Alert
-  This (possibly poorly named) widget can monitor binary sensor values or arbitrary Graphite metrics of a an otherwise boolean nature, to be used as an alert indicator.
+  This widget can monitor binary sensor values or arbitrary Graphite metrics of a an otherwise boolean nature, to be used as an alert indicator.
 UNINETT's use-case for this is showing the status of the server room physical security system on the NOC screens.

 PDU load
   A very specific plugin to display the power load status of APC power